JoKerDii/nlp-projects/README.md

 ### Results

-The BERT model built from scratch is successful and works normally.
+The Toy ELMo model built from scratch is successful and works normally.
 After training on a not very large dataset, compared to the baseline model with embedding from scratch and the model with word2vec embeddings, the accuracy of the model with ELMo embeddings is only about 0.5 lower.

 |          | Model with embeddings from scratch | Model with word2vec embeddings | Model with trained ELMo embeddings |
 | -------- | ---------------------------------- | ------------------------------ | ---------------------------------- |